 Growing up in Kansas City, I developed a deep love for barbecue and Jayhawk basketball.
 Throughout my high school years, I worked for a weekly newspaper.
 This experience taught me three important lessons: 1) Everyone has a story to tell.
 2) When writing is clear and simple, more people hear the message.
 3) Details matter.

-I recently moved to Falls Church, Virginia, with my family.
-When I am not doing research or teaching, you can find me walking my dogs on a nearby trail or exploring the city.
+I now live in northern Virginia with my family.
+When I am not doing research or teaching, you can find me walking my dog on a nearby trail or exploring the city.